1dle/rc-joystick/README.md

 # RC joystick

-## 0. WIP
-TODO:
-- linear acceleration like steering, instead of constant.

 ## Description

-This program allows you to control your RC car with an Xbox One controller.
-The main project is to control the car with Raspberry PI through WiFi/LTE (teleoperation), but i wanted to try out the car with a controller.
+This program allows you to control your RC car with a controller (or even with a steering wheel).
+## How it works
+todo

 ## 1.Hardware
 - Raspberry PI 3B